 When possible, partial answers are given partial scores, where each correct answer gives an equal amount of points.

-Random guessing is discouraged by giving negative points for wrong answers in questions where the answer can be randomly guessed.
+Random guessing is discouraged by deducting points for wrong answers in questions where the answer can be randomly guessed.

-The score can't be negative, even if a candidate answered everything incorrectly.
+The total question score can't be negative, even if a candidate answered everything incorrectly.

 Total test score